umit-iace/tool-libs/README.rst

   - ``MAX31865`` - temperature measurement using the MAX31865 with temperature
     dependent resistors like the PT100

-* STM - Hardware specific classes for the STM controller familiy (Support for f4 and f7)
+* STM - Hardware specific classes for the STM controller family (Support for f4 and f7)

   - ``encoder`` - Class for hardware based quadratic encoder support